Combining longitudinal cohort studies to examine cardiovascular risk factor trajectories across the adult lifespan: Discussion

 \section{Discussion}

-We developed a complex hierarchical model to combine data from seven large longitudinal cohort studies, to enhance our understanding of CVD risk factor trajectories across the life course and their association with CVD in a diverse sample of the United States population.
+We developed a complex hierarchical model to combine data from seven longitudinal cohort studies, to enhance our understanding of CVD risk factor trajectories across the life course and their association with CVD in a diverse sample of the United States population.
 The model leverages information from all risk factors to improve the precision of individual risk factor trajectories and borrows strength across cohorts in a data-driven manner.
-This approach is particularly crucial since only a few cohorts in the study cover the entire adult lifespan.

-We addressed computational challenges inherent in analyzing a large multivariate longitudinal dataset, utilizing advanced methods to overcome these issues.
+Preliminary analyses using single-cohort models often fail to detect important age-related patterns, such as the midlife rise in glucose or the late-life decline in HDL, due to limited age coverage and reduced sample sizes.
+In contrast, our integrated framework allows for more stable and complete estimation across the life course, emphasizing the advantages of pooling information across studies.
+This approach is crucial since only a few cohorts in the study cover the entire adult lifespan.
+We addressed computational challenges inherent in analyzing a multivariate longitudinal dataset, utilizing advanced methods to overcome these issues.

+Death is not explicitly modeled in our framework, as the focus is on characterizing longitudinal risk factor trajectories.
+However, risk factor measurements are only available up to the time of the last visit for each participant, and the model uses all data collected prior to that point.
+Future work will extend this framework to jointly model longitudinal trajectories and time-to-event outcomes.
 Extensive model validation confirmed that the model fits the data well.
-We also evaluated the model's accuracy in predicting risk factors outside a cohort’s observed age range and imputing deleted risk factors.
+We also evaluated the model's accuracy in predicting risk factors outside a cohort’s observed age range by deleting and imputing risk factors.
 Results demonstrated that the model accurately preserves critical relationships over time and across risk factors.

+In broader applications, harmonization of risk factor definitions and measurement protocols may be necessary across cohorts.
+Here, we focused on seven risk factors that were consistently measured across participating cohorts and over time \citep{wilkins2015data}.
+In other applications, variable harmonization may be a critical step when integrating additional or more heterogeneous measures.

+While the model offers flexibility and strong performance across diverse cohorts, it relies on several structural assumptions.
+These include the use of piecewise linear functions to model age-dependent trends, cohort-specific random effects for all age windows, and individual-specific random intercepts and slopes.
+We highlight that limiting individual deviations to an overall slope and intercept helps preserve identifiability in high-dimensional settings.
+Future extensions could consider more flexible modeling of individual-level trajectories and age-varying cohort covariances.

+Selection into cohorts is not explicitly modeled.
+However, we mitigate differential selection by including baseline covariates and cohort-specific random effects that vary by age window, which absorb structural differences due to selection mechanisms such as geography, recruitment protocols, or demographic composition.
+While explicit modeling of selection remains an open area for development, our hierarchical framework helps reduce related biases.